uw-cmg/MAST/MAST/doc/source/0_0_introduction.rst

 However, MAST can be generalized to other workflows and codes.

-`MAST is available from the Python Package Index <https://pypi.python.org/pypi/MAST>`_
+`MAST is available from the Python Package Index. <https://pypi.python.org/pypi/MAST>`_

 ==================
 The MAST Kitchen